 MAM: (Media Asset Management) is used to describe asset management platforms able to accommodate both video and a wider range of media assets.
 Realistically, the difference between VAM and MAM is a marketing distinction.
-The same goes for a comparison between MAM and VCM.
+Generally, what distinguishes MAM from DAM is the ability to accommodate the larger files sizes required for video production.
+Again, you can find MAM tools focused on either production or archive environments.
+The best MAM solutions (as we will get to) can do both.